Large scale absolute extensors: Introduction

+In case of proper metric spaces $X$ (that means bounded subsets of $X$ have compact closure) there is another way to introduce a coarse invariant related to dimension.
+Namely, it is the covering dimension $\dim(\nu(X))$ of the Higson corona $\nu(X)$ of $X$ (see below).
+As shown in \cite{Roe lectures}, two proper metric spaces that are coarsely equivalent have homeomorphic Higson coronas, hence their covering dimensions are the same.
+Thus, indeed, $\dim(\nu(X))$ is a coarse invariant and it is an open question if it is equal to the asymptotic dimension of $X$.
+This paper is devoted to the internal characterization of $\dim(\nu(X))$, a characterization that makes sense to all metric spaces, not just proper metric spaces.

-One of the ways of studying asymptotic dimension is through slowly oscillating functions.
-Let $X,Y$ be metric spaces and $x_0 \in X$.
-We say that a function $f: X \to Y$ is \textbf{slowly oscillating} if for any $R,\epsilon > 0$ there is a $N>0$ such that for any $x \in X$ with $d(x_0,x)>N$ the diameter of the set $f(B(x_0,R))$ is less than $\epsilon$.
-The set $C_h(X)$ of all slowly oscillating bounded complex-valued functions on $X$ is a closed $C^*$-subalgebra of the $C^*$-algebra $C(X)$ of all bounded functions on $X$ and thus corresponds to a compactification $\overline{X}$ of $X$ which is called the Higson compactification of $X$ \cite{DranKeesUsp}.
-We know \cite{DranKeesUsp} that for a proper metric space $X$, the covering dimension of the Higson corona $\nu(X):=\overline{X}\setminus X$ does not exceed the asymptotic dimension of $X$.
+We know (see \cite{DranKeesUsp}) that for a proper metric space $X$, the covering dimension of the Higson corona does not exceed the asymptotic dimension of $X$.
 Also, see \cite{Dran AsyTop}, $\dim(\nu(X)=\asdim(X)$ if $X$ is a proper metric spaces of finite asymptotic dimension $\asdim(X)$.
 Our approach gives alternative proofs of those results.

+Recall that the Higson corona $\nu(X)$ is the complement of $X$ in its Higson compactification $h(X)$.
+In turn, the Higson compactification $h(X)$ is characterized by the fact that all continuous slowly oscillating functions from $X$ to the unit interval $[0,1]$ extend to continuous functions on $h(X)$.
+Thus, it is an analog of the \v Cech-Stone compactification where the family of all continuous functions is replaced by all continuous and slowly oscillating functions.
+The simplest definition of $f:X\to [0,1]$ being \textbf{slowly oscillating} is that $|f(x_n)-f(y_n)|\to 0$ whenever $\sup(d(x_n,y_n)) < \infty$ and $x_n\to \infty$ (that means each bounded subset of $X$ contains only finitely many elements of the sequence $\{x_n\}_{n\ge 1}$).
+In particular, every function of compact support is slowly oscillating, hence the Higson compactification of $X$ does exist and contains $X$ topologically.